omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/part1.md

 The second block declares `Tictoc1` as a network. `Tictoc1` is assembled from two submodules, `tic` and `toc`, both instances of the module type `Txc1`.
-`tic`'s output gate is connected to `toc`'s input gate, and vica versa.
+`tic`'s output gate is connected to `toc`'s input gate, and vice versa.
 There will be a 100ms propagation delay both ways.

 !!! note